appium/appium-inspector/docs/quickstart/installation.md

 ## Linux

-The Linux version is packaged as an `.AppImage` file.
+For Linux it is recommended to download the `.AppImage` file, as it supports [checking for updates](../menu-bar.md#update-checker).

 In order to open the file, its executable flag needs to be set first:

 ```
 chmod a+x Appium-Inspector-<version>-linux-<arch>.AppImage